sanwalkhann/wildduck/wildduck.md

 # LMTP
  LMTP stands for "Local Mail Transfer Protocol."
 It's a protocol used for email transfer between mail servers within the same organization or administrative domain.
-LMTP is specifically designed for scenarios where email messages need to be delivered to mailboxes hosted on the same mail server or within the same mail server cluster.
-    Just like LMTP servers are commonly used in mail server setups where multiple mailboxes are hosted on the same server or within the same network infrastructure.
+LMTP is specifically designed for scenarios where email messages need to be delivered to mailboxes hosted on the same mail server or within the same mail server cluster.Just like LMTP servers are commonly used in mail server setups where multiple mailboxes are hosted on the same server or within the same network infrastructure.
 They ensure efficient and reliable delivery of email messages between local users without the need for external email routing.
 Additionally, LMTP servers often support various features such as mailbox aliasing, filtering, and message queuing to enhance email delivery and management within the local environment.

 lmtp.js